-It doesn't matter what line of business you are in; whether you run a large technology firm or you are a solopreneuer, you need a game plan.
-A plan that is tailor-made to your objectives, industry, and opportunities.
-An integral aspect of the aforementioned strategic plan is the marketing plan.
+It doesn't matter what line of business you are in - whether you run a large technology firm or you are a solopreneuer, you need a game plan.
+Your game plan must be tailor-made to your objectives, industry, and opportunities.
+An integral aspect of the aforementioned strategic plan is a marketing plan.

 A marketing plan serves as a guide towards the ultimate marketing objective(s) of a company.
 Considering the numerous elements of a marketing plan, in this article, we deal with a specific one from the mix, i.e., Market Penetration.

 "Market penetration is a low pricing strategy adopted by companies for new and existing products to attract a larger number of buyers and a larger market share" - (Kotler and Armstrong, 2009)

 Market penetration can be one of two things depending on the context.

 - It is an activity.

 It is the measure of product adoption versus the theoretical market for the product.
 Let's understand this better with an example:

 A wristwatch is a ubiquitous article of daily use.
 The potential market for it is significant.
 Let us assume the target audience size is 300 million.